 For an easy way to practice the boom chicka country guitar rhythm, we made up a fun exercise that involves 2 chords: the A minor chord and the E minor chord.

-This exercise is going to sound a little spooky, which should be a fun sonic palette for you to experiment in!
+This exercise is going to sound a little spooky, but it’s a fun sonic palette for you to experiment with!

-- Play the single E string for beat 1.
+- Play the single E string on beat 1

-- Play the entire chord, starting on a downstroke, for beat 2 and the “and” of 2.
+- Play the entire chord, starting with a downstroke for beat 2 and the “and” of 2

-- Strike the single D string for beat 3.
+- Play the single D string for beat 3

 With that, you have the beginnings of bluegrass and country guitar rhythm.

 Learning how to strum a guitar is a lifelong journey.
-There are hundreds of ways to do it.
-Today, I showed you some popular strumming patterns that you can use to impress your friends and family.
+There are hundreds of ways to do it, and you’ll never run out of new patterns to play around with.

-Learning these strumming patterns will help you become a better guitar player while making the music you play more fun.
+Learning these strumming patterns will help you become a better guitarist while you enjoy playing songs (not boring practice drills).

 But, if you want to finish The Ultimate Guide to Learning Guitar first, make sure to go to the next lesson on soloing by clicking here!